security-notes/infobyte-faraday-wiki/Troubleshooting.md

 [ [index] ](#index)

 <a name='unicode-error'></a>
+### UnicodeEncodeError: 'ascii' codec can't encode character

 If you see a Tracebacks that ends somewhat like this:

-UnicodeEncodeError: 'ascii' codec can't encode character u'\xf3' in position 1: ordinal not in range(128)
+`UnicodeEncodeError: 'ascii' codec can't encode character u'\xf3' in position 1: ordinal not in range(128)`

-Go into your Faraday Root folder and execute:
+Go into your Faraday folder and run the following command:

-`python manage.py sql-shell`

-and once inside:
+    $ python manage.py sql-shell

+Once inside the shell execute:

 `SHOW SERVER_ENCODING`

-If you are using symbols not supported by ascii, you need to change the db's encoding to UTF-8.
+If you are using symbols not supported by ASCII, you need to change database's encoding to UTF-8.
 1. Dump your database
 2. Drop your database,
 3. Create new database with the different encoding
 4. Reload your data.

-Make sure the client encoding is set correctly during all this.
+Make sure the client encoding is set correctly during this process.

 [ [index] ](#index)

 Is your question not listed here?
 [Contact us](https://github.com/infobyte/faraday/issues)